3Hren/blackhole/README.md

 Developed by another crazy Russian programmer using dark template magic and Vodka (not sure what was first).
 It's a perfect and powerful library, seriously.

 **Pros:**
 - It's a fucking **boost**!
-Many people don't want to depend on another library, wishing to just `apt get install` instead.
+Many people don't want to depend on another library, wishing to just `apt-get install` instead.
 - Have attributes too.
-- Large community, less bugs.
+- Large community, fewer bugs.
 - Highly configurable.
 - Good documentation.